-Beware, however, because TSA goes on to state parents are only allowed to bring a “reasonable quantity” of formula, breast milk and juice through the security checkpoint, which leaves some discretion to the individual officer.
+Beware, however, because TSA goes on to state parents are only allowed to bring a “reasonable quantity” of formula, breast milk and juice through the security checkpoint, which leaves discretion to the individual officer.

 For ease of screening, inform the TSA officer at the beginning of the screening process that you are carrying breast milk in excess of 3.4 ounces in your carry-on bag.
 Also, be sure to remove it from your bag to be screened separately from the rest of your belongings.
 Typically, these liquids are screened by X-ray.

 To test liquids for explosives or concealed prohibited items, TSA officers may ask you to open the container and have you transfer a small quantity of the liquid to a separate empty container or dispose of a small quantity, if feasible.
 You can ask a TSA officer to put on a fresh pair of gloves when handling your breast milk.

 Does breast milk have to be X-rayed?
 Can I request other options for screening?

 The Food and Drug Administration states that there are no known adverse effects from eating food, drinking beverages and using medicine screened by X-ray.

 However, if you’re still uncomfortable with it, you can inform the TSA officer you do not want the breast milk to be X-rayed or opened.
 In this case, you may be subject to additional screening procedures, such as a pat-down and inspection of your other carry-ons, to clear the liquid.